 Geoff Kanick is a performer-director-theatre maker.

 He began juggling knives at age 13 (torches came later that year), and got his first straight jacket at age 14.
 Specializing in the vaudeville tradition, Geoff performs a unique blend of new circus, improvised comedy, physical theatre, and world-class illusion.
 Geoff graduated with distinction from the Master’s Program in International Acting at East 15 in London.
 He has also trained at Shakespeare’s Globe Theatre and at the London Dramatic Academy.
 He was named Seattle Performing Artist of the Year in 2012.
 Geoff has toured one-man shows across the country.
 He was an original cast member of Drama Desk award-winning Queen Of The Night at the Paramount in New York City's Times Square, in which he starred as Sarastro and served as a member of the creative team.
-Most recently, Geoff served as Resident Director of Randy Weiner and Ryan Heffington’s immersive spectacle Seeing You.
+Geoff served as Resident Director of Randy Weiner and Ryan Heffington’s immersive spectacle Seeing You.
+He is a member of the SDCF Observership Program 18/19 and was a member of the Lincoln Center Theater Directors Lab 2018.

 Geoff is Co-Founder and Co-Artistic Director of NYC-based LubDub Theatre Co.